HyperTag/documentation/src/content/cloud-destinations/kenshoo-pixel.md

 ### Kenshoo Side

-All you'll need from Kenshoo is your `Acount Id`.
+All you'll need from Kenshoo is your `Account Id`.
 Once you have this code, copy it to your clipboard and head over to your [MetaRouter dashboard](https://app.metarouter.io)

 ### MetaRouter Side